FHIR/FSHSchool/content/docs/SUSHI/tips/_index.md

 The FHIR core team has recently looked into this and now recommends using a `uri` with the following format when a package has no IG resource: `http://fhir.org/packages/${packageId}/ImplementationGuide/${packageId}`.
 In the example above, authors should provide the `uri` value: `http://fhir.org/packages/de.basisprofil.r4/ImplementationGuide/de.basisprofil.r4`.

 In the near future, SUSHI will be updated to automatically apply this guidance so that authors will no longer receive this error and will not need to take any action.

+### Structure Definition is missing snapshot

+Some non-HL7 FHIR packages are distributed without snapshot elements in their profiles.
+If your IG uses one of these profiles, SUSHI will report an error like the following:

+> Structure Definition http://fhir.de/StructureDefinition/observation-de-vitalsign is missing snapshot.
+Snapshot is required for import.

+Since SUSHI does not implement its own snapshot generator, you must update the package in your FHIR cache so that its profiles include snapshot elements.
+Luckily, the [Firely Terminal](https://fire.ly/products/firely-terminal/) provides a way to do this.

+First, you must install Firely Terminal:
+1. Install the [.NET Core 3.1](https://dotnet.microsoft.com/en-us/download/dotnet/3.1) SDK for your operating system.
+2. Confirm that the .NET Core 3.1 SDK is properly installed by running the command: `dotnet -v`.
+    * If the command fails, exit your terminal and start a new terminal session.
+Then try step 2 again.
+3. Run the command: `dotnet tool install --global firely.terminal --version 2.5.0-beta-7`.
+4. Confirm that Firely Terminal is properly installed by running the command: `fhir --version`.
+    * If the command fails, you may need to add the .NET tools folder to your path.
+On Mac, run the following command: `export PATH=$PATH:~/.dotnet/tools`.
+Then try step 4 again.

+Then use Firely Terminal to populate the snapshot elements in the dependency package.
+1. Run the command: `fhir bake --package  <packagename>`, substituting the dependency package ID for `<packagename>`.
+    * E.g., `fhir bake --package de.basisprofil.r4`
+2. Run SUSHI again.
+The error about missing snapshots should no longer be displayed.

+{{% alert title="Tip" color="success" %}}
+You can see a list of the available Firely Terminal versions [here](https://www.nuget.org/packages/Firely.Terminal).
+If there is a later version than 2.5.0-beta-7, we recommend that.
+We do not recommend the 2.4.2 version because it contains a bug in the snapshot generator that adversely affects SUSHI processing.
+{{% /alert %}}